Set up the ASK CLI to Use the Alexa Conversations Description Language

 - An Amazon developer account.
-If you don't already have one, go to https://developer.amazon.com/alexa/console/ask, and then create an account.
+If you don't already have one, go to the ASK Developer Console to create an account.

 - An AWS account to host your skill on AWS Lambda.
-If you don't already have an AWS account, go to https://aws.amazon.com/account/, and then create an account.
+If you don't already have one, go to AWS to create an IAM user account.

 npm uninstall -g ask-cli

 Complete the following steps to install and configure the ASK CLI to create skills for Alexa Conversations.

 - Configure the ASK CLI.

 - (Optional) Install the ACDL syntax highlighter for VS Code.

 Step 1: Install the ASK CLI

 From the command line, use